lemotran/emoji-website/terms-of-use.md

 ## 1. Acceptance of Terms

-By downloading, installing, or using Genmoji ("the App"), you agree to be bound by these Terms of Use.
+By downloading, installing, or using Genify ("the App"), you agree to be bound by these Terms of Use.
 If you disagree with any part of these terms, you do not have permission to access or use the App.

 ## 2. Description of Service

-Genmoji is an AI-powered emoji generator that allows users to:
+Genify is an AI-powered emoji generator that allows users to:
 - Create custom emojis from text descriptions
 - Generate emojis from selfie photos
 - Save and organize emoji collections